okta/okta-jwt-verifier-java/README.md

 This will validate your JWT for the following:

-- Token expiration date
+- token expiration time
-- Valid token not before date
+- the time it was issue at
-- The token issuer matches the expected value passed into the above helper
+- that the token issuer matches the expected value passed into the above helper
-- The token audience matches the expected value passed into the above helper
+- that the token audience matches the expected value passed into the above helper

 The result from the decode method is a `Jwt` object which you can introspect additional claims by calling: